Version History Industry Code

 Version 10 of the Code was approved by the Minister and came into effect from 26 August 2011.

 Version 9 of the Code includes a number of minor administrative changes to the Code.

-As allowed under Section 120PA of the Electricity Act 1994, we did not consult on these amendments because we were of the view that they were urgent and/or uncontroversial and/or do not materially detriment anyone’s interests.
+As allowed under Section 120PA of the Electricity Act , we did not consult on these amendments because we were of the view that they were urgent and/or uncontroversial and/or did not materially detriment anyone’s interests.